Coquette (film): Awards

-The first Academy Awards were held in 1929 without any nominations for Pickford.
+The 1st Academy Awards were held in 1929 without any nominations for Pickford.
 However, she was nominated for Best Actress in 1930 for the 2nd Academy Awards.
-Many have accused Pickford of winning unfairly, using her clout and standing in the industry for an award of which she may have been unworthy.
 Pickford lobbied for the award, inviting the judges for tea at her home, Pickfair.
 Nonetheless, her performance was critically and publicly acclaimed.
 Pickford won one more Oscar, the 1975 Academy Honorary Award.

 In 2008, a legal battle ensued between the Academy of Motion Picture Arts and Sciences and Buddy Rogers' heirs over the sale of the Coquette Oscar award.
 The heirs were trying to sell the award for charity, as stipulated in Rogers's second wife's will.
 The Academy insisted that the award must be sold back to them for $1 in order to comply with a rule implemented long after Pickford had won her 1930 Oscar.
 The Academy claimed that when Pickford won her 1975 honorary Oscar, she signed a contract also covering the Coquette statuette.
 The heirs argued that the signature on the contract may not have been that of Pickford, who was frail at the end of her life.
 The Academy won the legal battle but announced that it was willing to pursue a private agreement with the heirs.